 The division works with jurisdictions and private industry to strengthen knowledge and preparedness through hands-on workshops and exercises focused on FNSS integration, mass care, medical surge, mass fatality, evacuation planning and turnkey response.

-BCFS’ Emergency Management Division has led or been a part of major national & international responses, including:
+BCFS Health and Human Services Emergency Management Division has led or been a part of major national and international responses including:

 - Haiti Earthquake